jet/dotnet-templates/equinox-sync/README.md

-# Equinox.Cosmos ETL template
+# Equinox Sync template

 This project was generated using:

 //#if marveleqx

-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new eqxetl -m # -m - include Marvel V0 import logic
+    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new eqxsync -m # -m - include Marvel V0 import logic

 //#else

     dotnet new -i Equinox.Templates # just once, to install/update in the local templates store
     # add -m to include Marvel V0 import logic
-    dotnet new eqxetl # use --help to see options
+    dotnet new eqxsync # use --help to see options

 //#endif